 The next two places to visit in March in the US go together as they are in close proximity to one another.

-The temperatures in Arizona in March make it a great place to visit in the US that time of year.
+The temperatures in Arizona in March make these the best warm places to travel in March!

 Why not mark off your national parks in the US bucket lists with the Grand Canyon and then add a beautiful waterfall to the adventure?